Patchethium/Azalea/README.md

 export VOICEVOX_CORE_DIR=/path/to/VOICEVOX/vv-engine/
 ```

 or add them into your shell profile so that you don't have to set them every time.
 The path should be **absolute**.
+You can use `(pwd -P)` to get the current directory.

 ```sh
 # bash